John-Muriungi/project2/README.md

 # project2
-working on a Weeather app
+working on a Weather app